 Other issues included promotion, advertising and the online application process of the Community Grants Program potentially excluding certain community groups such as older people, diverse groups, and people with lower literacy.
 This is despite Council providing a range of ways that an application can be submitted including online, hard copy and face-to-face information sessions.
 Interestingly, as Horsham City Rural Council is in a rural area, staff assumed there was limited diversity in their community.
 While this is supported by current demographic data, the diversity of the local community is growing.
 Staff also identified that Aboriginal people were not applying for funding and assumed it was because they were not familiar with the application process.

 Next, Council explored data from previous council grants applications and conducted desktop research on grants funding provided at local, state and federal levels.
-Good practice grants writing resources that support greater diversity, such as Grant Craft’s resources and were also reviewed.
+Good practice grants writing resources that support greater diversity, such as Grant Craft’s resources Grant Making with a Gender Lens and Grant Making with a Racial Equity Lens were also reviewed.

 The only gender-disaggregated data that Council collected was the primary contact for the organisation who was applying for funding.
 Data showed that over recent years there had been similar application rates from both men and women but on average, applications written by men requested more funding.
 Council found no apparent trend in which genders received more funding or that the assessment panel were favouring applications written by men, women or gender diverse people.
 Council also found that projects were funded from a broad range of ages between 15-64, but this was the only other demographic variable collected.